deltachat/deltachat-pages/_posts/2025-05-20-browser-edition.md

 ### Diving deeper into technical details

-To make the Web UI of delta chat desktop independent of electron, we needed to make our code more modular:
+To make the Web UI of Delta Chat Desktop independent of Electron, we needed to make our code more modular:

 - We switched to the JSON-RPC API, which we highlighted in a [previous blog post](https://delta.chat/en/2025-02-11-why-jsonrpc-bindings-exist).
-- We created a new `Runtime` interface and moved all direct calls to electron into a `RuntimeElectron` class that implements this interface.
+- We created a new `Runtime` interface and moved all direct calls to Electron into a `RuntimeElectron` class that implements this interface.
 - We also moved nearly all the logic to the frontend/UI code, so the runtimes are even simpler to make and maintain because they contain less and simpler code.

 Effectively, the web-based UI of the desktop client became independent of Electron or Chromium.